This statement applies to

 Adur & Worthing Councils are committed to making this website accessible, in accordance with the accessibility regulations.

-Due to the non-compliance issues listed below this website is partially compliant with the:
+Due to the non-compliance issues listed below this website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard.

 Content that's not within the scope of the regulations